videosdk-live/videosdk-docs/docs/overview/introduction.md

 ---
-title: Intoduction
+title: Introduction
 hide_title: false
 hide_table_of_contents: true
 description: videosdk.live is a video API for real-time communication, live streaming and video-on-demand services.
 We provide SDK support in all the platforms.
-sidebar_label: Intoduction
+sidebar_label: Introduction
-pagination_label: Intoduction
+pagination_label: Introduction
 keywords:
   - video calling
   - interactive live streaming